Doc-Ix/histopathology/README.md

 <img src="https://github.com/Doc-Ix/histopathology/blob/master/pictures/model_NASNetmobile_full.png">

-As a second network, an Xception model was embedded in a model structure with a global- average-pooling layer and a dropout layer (rate=0.5) following the core model.
+As a second network, an Xception model was embedded in a model structure with a global-average-pooling layer and a dropout layer (rate=0.5) following the core model.
 The final layer is also a dense layer with a sigmoid activation function.
 With 20,809,001 trainable parameters (out of 20,863,529) the resulting model is much bigger then the NasNetmobile, however much closer to the standard library model.<br>

 **CNN 2, building on Xception:**